Yog9/Employee-Directory/README.md

 ### Getting Started
  Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.
- Click the employee information in the grid to open a modal window with more detailed information.The modal window can be        closed by clicking outside the modal.
+ Click the employee information in the grid to open a modal window with more detailed information.The modal window can be        closed by clicking outside the modal.Enter the name of employee in the search box to filter the directory by employee name.

  ### Thoughts
  I need find different implementation  because the code is not DRY as it should be.
 Need to study more to refer the working examples of similar type of projects.I m still not sure how can I call an event listener on dynamically added elements.